Nevers Cathedral

 Nevers Cathedral (Cathédrale Saint-Cyr-et-Sainte-Julitte de Nevers) is a Roman Catholic church located in the town of Nevers, Nièvre, France, and dedicated to Saints Cyricus and Julitta.
 The cathedral is the seat of the Bishop of Nevers.
 It is a national monument.
-The cathedral was designated a basilica in the mid-19th century.
+The cathedral was designated a basilica in the mid-19th century and as a Monument Historique in 1862.